trungkien2543/fcj-workshopz/content/1-Worklog/1.3-Week3/_index.md

 * Understand the Compute VM service on AWS

+* Practice deploying applications with EC2:
+  * Initialize instances and connect to initialized instances
   * Know how to deploy a simple application to an AWS Linux server

-* Manage access to resources
+  * Limit access to resources using AWS IAM

-* Implement system scaling strategies to balance the system load
+* Practice managing access rights with AWS IDENTITY AND ACCESS MANAGEMENT (IAM):
+  * Know how to create an IAM Role to temporarily grant permissions to an IAM User

-* Use CloudWatch to monitor the system's health
+* Practice using CloudWatch to monitor the status of the system.

+* Practice deploying applications with Auto Scaling Group:
+  * Set up a Load Balancer to automatically distribute traffic across multiple targets
+  * Create an Auto Scaling Group to automatically initialize more instances according to different strategies

 * Deploy AWS Backup for the system

-* Know how to limit access to resources using IAM